 Master of Philosophy (MPhil)

 The Master of Philosophy allows students to apply advanced knowledge in a range of contexts, and can be a pathway to further study.
-The MPhil can be taken by Major Thesis (40,000 words), or by Minor Thesis (25,000 words) and 2 coursework units.
+The MPhil requires completion of a thesis of 40,000 words.
 All candidates must attend a minimum of 8 hours of research seminars each year, and complete a postgraduate unit in Research Methodologies.
 The course is usually taken over 3 semesters full-time or up to 3 years part-time.

 Doctor of Philosophy (PhD)